• Skip to primary navigation

 I also wrote a review of the entire series, for those who are interested:

 Murder mysteries?
 Not my cup of tea—usually.
 I prefer books that have sage advice woven throughout, books that make me really think about things.
 The Hartfield Mysteries, however, do that.
+Read my review of the series here.

-The book titles are Esther’s affiliate links.
+Links may be Esther’s affiliate links.
 By clicking on them to buy the books from Amazon, you’ll help support her website, with no extra cost to you.

 Filed Under: Book Reviews Tagged With: Book Review, Chautona Havig